ryansheehy0/RS_Cheat_Sheets/Algorithms_Data_Structures/data_structures.md

 	- Enqueue
 		- Crease a new node
 		- Check if the creation worked
-		- Assign the node's data with x
+		- Assign the new node's data with x
+		- Assign the new node's next with null
+		- If there isn't a front, then assign front with new node
-		- Assign the endNode->next to the new node
+		- If there is a front, then assign the rear node's next with the new node
-	- Dequeue
-		- Local var of frontNode->data
-		- Save the front node as the old front node
+		- Assign the rear node to the new node
+		- Increment length
+	- Dequeue - Assume queue has at least one node
+		- Create a temporary local variable equal to front's data.
-		- Assign frontNode to its next node
+		- Create a new front equal to the front's next pointer.
-		- Delete the old front node
+		- Delete front
-		- return the local var

-		- What if there is only 1 node in the que?
+		- Set front to new front
-			- If only 1 node, then rear = null
+		- If new front is null, then set rear to null
+		- Decrement length
+		- Return the temporary local variable.

 #### Common use cases